Amiodarone

 Head and shoulders of older man outside

-Amiodarone is used to manage or prevent an irregular or fast heart rate, including treatment of a condition called atrial fibrillation (AF).
+Amiodarone is used to treat or prevent an irregular or fast heart rate, including treatment of a condition called atrial fibrillation (AF).

-It works by slowing the electrical signals sent through your heart.
+Amiodarone works by slowing or correcting the electrical signals sent through your heart.

-In Aotearoa New Zealand, amiodarone is available as Aratac tablets (100 mg or 200 mg) and as Cordarone–X injection that's used in hospitals.
+In Aotearoa New Zealand, amiodarone is available as tablets (100 mg or 200 mg) and as an injection that's used in hospitals.

 • Most people start with a higher dose and reduce the dose slowly over a few weeks.